The Bankrate promise

 Can you make multiple balance transfers to avoid interest?

-Keep in mind that the number of balance transfers likely will be restricted by the amount of credit available on a balance transfer card (subtracted by any existing balance).
-In some cases, balance transfer credit limits are lower than the credit limits for traditional card transactions.
+That said, the number of balance transfers you’re able to complete is likely to be restricted by the amount of credit available on the balance transfer card less other balances.
+In some cases, balance transfer credit limits are lower than the main credit limit for traditional card transactions.

-In addition, if you apply for several new balance transfer cards around the same time, your borrowing power could be curbed by your creditworthiness.
-You also may be held back by a card issuer’s own rules on the number of balance transfers it allows.
+In addition, if you apply for several new balance transfer cards around the same time, your borrowing power could be curbed by your creditworthiness, as your credit is likely to take a small hit with each new inquiry.
+You may also be held back by a card issuer’s own rules on the number of balance transfers it allows or by rules limiting balances transfers between cards from the same issuer.

 What are the risks of multiple balance transfers?

-- Transfer fees.
-Fees for balance transfers are typically 3 percent or 5 percent of the transfer amount, with a typical minimum fee of $5 or $10.
-If you’ve carrying out multiple balance transfers, these fees can add up.
-“It is important to consider these fees when looking to transfer one card balance to another, and not only consider the introductory interest rate,” says Jim Triggs, president and CEO of Money Management International, a nonprofit consumer credit counseling agency.
+- Fees for each transfer.
+Fees for balance transfers are typically 3 percent or 5 percent of each transfer amount, with a typical minimum of $5 to $10.
+These fees can eat into your savings, if you’re not careful.
+“It is important to consider these fees when looking to transfer one card balance to another, and not only consider the introductory interest rate,” says Jim Triggs of the nonprofit consumer credit counseling agency Money Management International.

-- Credit inquiries.
-If you’re applying for a few balance transfer cards around the same time, every inquiry from a credit card issuer will show up on your credit report.
-This could multiply the temporary, minimal impact of a credit inquiry on your credit score.
+- Multiple inquiries and payments.
+If you’re applying for more than one balance transfer card at the same time, every hard inquiry from a card issuer shows up on your credit report, multiplying the temporary, minimal impact on your credit score.
+You’ll also need to keep track of yet more monthly bills across your new cards.